benbrastmckie/ModelChecker/Code/README.md

 ## Instructions

+The following section is intended to help make this software more accessible.
-NOTE: Users familiar with the terminal can skip to the [Usage](#Usage) instructions below.
+Users familiar with the terminal can skip to the [Usage](#Usage) instructions below.

 ### Terminal

-Open the terminal (e.g., hit `Cmd + Space` and type 'terminal' on MacOS) and list the directories with `ls`.
+Open the terminal (on MacOS, hit `Cmd + Space` and type `terminal`, hitting `Return`) and list the directories by typing `ls` and hitting `Return`.
-Navigate to your desired location with `cd directory/path/...`, replacing 'directory/path/...' accordingly.
+Navigate to your desired location with `cd directory/path/...`, replacing `directory/path/...` accordingly.
-If you do not know the full path, you can change directory one step at a time, running `ls` after each move.
+If you do not know the full path, you can change directory one step at a time by running `cd next_directory` where `next_directory` is to be replaced with the directory you want to change to, running `ls` after each move to see what to enter next.

 Alternatively, if you are on MacOS, write `cd` followed by a space in the terminal but do not hit `return`.
 Then you can open the desired project directory in Finder, dragging the Finder window onto the terminal.